Kaniuritho/rithocomponents4jsf/README.md

 ### Usage:

-  In you jsp / jspx; import ritho tld just as you would other tag libraries:
+  In your jsp/jspx/xhtml, import ritho tld just as you would other tag libraries:

 ````
   xmlns:r="http://ritho.com/jsf"